wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 Checking connection with the Wazuh manager
 ==========================================

-The status of the connection of an agent with the Wazuh manager can be checked in at least four ways.
+This guide shows different ways to check the connection status between an agent and the Wazuh manager as well as instructions to verify the connectivity between both servers.

 -  Navigating the Wazuh dashboard.
 -  Reading the agent state file in the endpoint.
 -  Using the agents utility in the Wazuh server.
--  Requesting the status to the Wazuh API.
+-  Requesting the agent status to the Wazuh API.

-Also, connectivity of the agent endpoint with the server must be verified in case of problems.

 Using the Wazuh dashboard
 -------------------------